 Public Health’s role includes:

-- Investigating all reports of confirmed and suspected cases of reportable diseases in the community and within institutions (schools, licensed daycares, hospitals and long-term care homes).
+- Investigating all reports of confirmed and suspected cases of diseases of public health significance in the community and in institutions (schools, licensed child care centres, hospitals, retirement homes, and long-term care homes).

-- Information on treatment and chemoprophylaxis of contacts
+- Providing information on treatment and immunization chemoprophylaxis

-- Advice on required testing and/or specimen sample submission
+- Providing information on testing and/or specimen sample submission

-- Recommendations about infection prevention and control measures
+- Providing education about infection prevention and control (IPAC) measures

 - Inspecting institutions, premises or facilities where cases and/or disease transmission is suspected.

-- Report cases to the Ministry of Health and Long-Term Care for ongoing surveillance and identification of outbreaks.
+- Reporting cases to the Ministry of Health and Long-Term Care for ongoing surveillance, identification of outbreaks, and determining sources or exposure sites